cameron-wags/rainbow_csv.nvim/README.md

 ### Rainbow highlighting for non-table files
 You can use rainbow highlighting and RBQL even for non-csv/tsv files.
 E.g. you can highlight records in log files, one-line xmls and other delimited records.
-You can even highlight function arguments in your programming language using comma as a delimiter for _:RainbowDelim_ command.
+You can even highlight function arguments in your programming language using comma or comma+whitespaces as a delimiter for _:RainbowDelim_ or _:RainbowMultiDelim_ commands.
 And you can always turn off the rainbow highlighting using _:NoRainbowDelim_ command.

 Here is an example of how to extract some fields from a bunch of uniform single-line xmls: